prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-admob.md

 #### Step 3: Configure NativeAdUnit
 {:.no_toc}

-The bid request for native ad should have a descrition of expected assets.
-The full spec for the Native template you can find in the [Native Ad Specification from IAB](https://www.iab.com/wp-content/uploads/2018/03/OpenRTB-Native-Ads-Specification-Final-1.2.pdf).
+The bid request for native ad should have a description of expected assets.
+The full spec for the Native template can be found in the [Native Ad Specification from IAB](https://www.iab.com/wp-content/uploads/2018/03/OpenRTB-Native-Ads-Specification-Final-1.2.pdf).

-The example of creating the assets array and configuring the `NativeAdUnit`:
+Example of creating the assets array and configuring the `NativeAdUnit`:

 ``` kotlin
 private fun configureNativeAdUnit(nativeAdUnit: NativeAdUnit) {